quantprofessionals/eduquant.nl/content/courses/low_default_portfolios/index.md

 * Credit risk managers wishing to enhance their understanding of IRB modelling for LDP

 ### Prerequisites
-The course will be taught in English.
+The material will be taught in English.
 Participants are advised to come equipped with a broad understanding of credit risk modelling and IRB regulation.

 ## Schedule

-The course will be taught over {{< param nr_sessions >}} sessions of each {{< param session >}}.
-The final session schedule will be planned in coordination with participants prior to the start of the course.
+The module will be taught over{{< param nr_sessions >}} sessions of each {{< param session >}}.
+The track schedule will be planned in coordination with the client based on the selection of modules.

 #### Example case studies

-For this course, examples of case studies are
+For this module, examples of case studies are

  * Present arguments whether or not a proposed treatment of PD calibration for low-default portfolios is compliant with regulation
  * Give a comprehensive list of potential deficiencies of a downturn LGD derivation based on shared documentation